 Students must enroll in at least six (6) credit hours for all Summer term(s).

 For the purpose of awarding financial aid, summer school is considered to be the end of the school year.
 Therefore, the eligibility of each student aid applicant for student aid funds for summer school is based upon each student's remaining annual limits for grants and loans.
 Students who receive their maximum grant (such as Pell) and/or loan eligibility for the Fall and Spring semesters may not have any remaining eligibility for summer financial aid.
 Students wishing to receive funds for summer school should enroll as early as possible.
 Most grant program funding for summer is limited.

 In addition, eligibility for summer financial aid requires that a student be enrolled in at least six (6) credit hours during the summer.
+Full-time enrollment is 12 hours for the summer terms, which include Maymester, Summer I, and Summer II.
 Dropped courses and withdrawals may result in a reduction or cancellation of your summer awards or a repayment of funds already disbursed.
 Summer aid recipients should contact the financial aid office and speak to a counselor prior to altering summer schedules.

 Parent Loan Information